posttool/currentcms/README.md

 ## Usage

 To get the CMS up and running, you must start a new project with some basic schema.
-Sample projects are coming.
+Sample projects are in the examples directory.

 Then start the express admin user interface with supplied cli ```forever start mycmsconfig server```.
 Create administrator accounts with ```node mycmsconfig admin```.